davidmreed/ktema-org-zola/content/articles/2023-01-25-build-orgs-part-2.md

 So here's the final order of operations:

 1. The build org is created.
-If a source org is being used, the snapshot creates the org; otherwise, the relevant edition is used.
+    - If a source org or snapshot is being used, that element defines the org.
+    - Otherwise, the specified edition is used.
 2. Features are applied to the org.
+This is _not_ an API-based operation; it's part of the black box.
-3. The settings bundle (`settings.zip`) is deployed into the build org.
+3. The settings bundle (`settings.zip`) is deployed via the Metadata API.
 4. Dependency packages are installed.
-5. The package metadata is deployed into the build org.
+5. The package metadata is deployed via the Metadata API.
+6. Runtime dependency setup is performed, if present.
+It's unclear in which order these two steps are performed.
-6. The unpackaged metadata bundle, if any, is deployed into the build org.
-Permission Sets and Permission Set Licenses are assigned (it is not clear to me in which order these steps take place).
+    - The unpackaged metadata bundle is deployed via the Metadata API.
+	- Permission Sets and Permission Set Licenses are assigned.
 7. Apex tests are run in the org.
 8. The package artifact is created.